 How to Use Electrical Outlets Abroad Without Frying Your Electronics

 Imagine this: You arrive in Europe, groggy after traveling for 20 hours.
-You check in to your hotel, take a hot shower, then plug in your hairdryer with your fancy new plug adapter and ZZZTT!!
+You check in to your hotel, take a hot shower, then plug in your hairdryer with your fancy new plug adapter, and ZZZTT!!
 No more hairdryer.
 Didn’t think about the voltage difference, did you?

 There are two components to using your US-plug electronics abroad: the shape of the plug and the voltage the device requires.
 There are several different shapes of plugs and outlets across the world (for which you need an adapter), and some of them vary in voltage levels as well (for which you need a converter).

 For example, the US has two types of plugs and outlets: the parallel two-prong, or the parallel two-prong with that extra round piece underneath.
 Our regular outlets are 110-volt, and our electronics function at 110 volts (or less, but not more).
-Europe, one the other hand, has a two-prong plug with round pieces that is different from ours, and their regular outlets have a standard of 230 volts.
+Europe, on the other hand, has a two-prong plug with round pieces that are different from ours, and their regular outlets have a standard of 230 volts.

 This means two things: 1) You won’t be able to fit any US plug into a European outlet without an adapter, and 2) Our 110-volt hair dryers (electric razors, etc.) fry themselves when we plug them into European 230-volt outlets.
 This is why you would need an adapter and a voltage converter.

 This post contains affiliate links.